brittanymae01/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model and is a representation of your HTML to the browser and with JavaScript we can manipulate the elements in the DOM without changing the HTML.

 2. What is an event?

+An event is every interaction a user has with a site.
+A click, moving the mouse, scrolling the page, pressing a key on the keyboard, are all events on the page and the browser can detect all of them.

 3. What is an event listener?

+It is an inbuilt function in JavaScript which takes the event to listen for, and a second argument to be called whenever the described event gets fired.

 4. Why would we convert a NodeList into an Array?

+It allows us to manipulate the data in more efficient ways.
+Like with the array methods.

 5. What is a component?

+A component is reusable code that is made of HTML, CSS, or JavaScript to be used in a website or applications.

 ### Git Set up